How to Stage a House Party/Concert

 It's always best to schedule a weekend night, but this can't always happen when artists are booked for paying gigs.
 If you host a concert on a weeknight or Sunday, keep the starting time early so people can be done by 9:00 PM.
 We always invite people to come early, have a drink, save a seat.
 At the beginning of the show, make a thoughtful, brief introduction about the artist and the Western Folklife Center.
 It is important to not only get people excited for the performance but to give them a sense of your passion for the Western Folklife Center and its National Cowboy Poetry Gathering.
 Folks need to know how important their contribution is.
 The Western Folklife Center can send some brochures and other information about us and the National Cowboy Poetry Gathering to help you communicate our mission and work.

 Our concerts have ranged in price from a $15 suggested donation to $25.
 You may be able to charge more depending on several factors.
-For the "Pony Up House Party" in our home we planned on suggesting a minimum of $20.
 Remember, it's not a ticket price, it's a suggested donation.
 Also, to make a little extra money, the Western Folklife Center can send you a kit of CDs and DVDs to sell if you choose to do so.
 Artists will often bring their own CDs and product to sell at concerts.
 At a house concert, artists generally take all the money for the product they bring to sell and other than that, 100% of the donations go to the Folklife Center.
 If you take this on, it means that even though you get in free you will have to pick up some expenses.
 This could be extra food and drink, chair rental, or the rental of a sound system.
 Outdoors we like to use a sound system but if we can avoid one inside we do.
 Your artist has to be comfortable without extra sound.
 Usually, you will need a bit of sound reinforcement in a room of more than 50 unless the artist really knows how to project.
 Remember that when a room is full of people they absorb sound and you won't know exactly how it sounds until it is already too late to change it.
 Most artists know what they need and they often have their own sound system.
 If you need to rent a system often cheapest way is to get one from a local musician rather than a sound system company who sometimes charge an arm and leg.
 We have found over the years that if we treat artists well they perform well.
 At the Western Folklife Center, we always ply artists with good food and drink and try to give them some privacy before they perform.

 Set up a small table at the entrance to your home to collect the donations as people come in.
 We also suggest that you use part of your introduction to encourage people to make an additional gift.
 100% of their donation is tax deductible and a check to the Western Folklife Center is proof of donation.
 We will send along a form you can hand out so people have a record of their donation.